Positive curvature and discrete abelian symmetry: Applications of the Connectedness Lemma

 To prove our main theorems, we also require results involving both codimension three and four totally geodesic inclusions.

 \begin{Codim3}\phantomsection Let $M^{m+3}$ be a closed, positively curved Riemannian manifold.
 Suppose $N^m$ is a closed, totally geodesic submanifold of $M$.
-Suppose that: \begin{enumerate} \item $m \geq 3$ and the inclusion $N^m \subseteq M^{m+3}$ is $m$-connected; or \item $m \geq 6$ and there is an isometric $\Z_2^2$ action on $M^{m+3}$ such that $N$ is fixed by some $\Z_2$ and moreover, there is a fixed-point set component of $\Z_2^2$, $F$, whose inclusion into $N^m$ has codimension at most $\frac{m+1}{2}$, \end{enumerate} then, $M^m$ is homotopy equivalent to $S^m$ or $\RP^m$. \end{Codim3}
+Suppose that: \begin{enumerate} \item For $m\geq 3$, the inclusion $N^m \subseteq M^{m+3}$ is $m$-connected; or \item For $m\geq 6$, $M^{m+3}$ admits a $\Z_2^2$ action such that $N^m$ is a fixed-point set component of one involution and such that there is a second involution whose fixed-point set component $N'$ has codimension at most $\tfrac{m+1}{2}$;